NGC 5982

 NGC 5982 is an elliptical galaxy located in the constellation Draco.
-It is located at a distance of circa 130 million light years from Earth, which, given its apparent dimensions, means that NGC 5982 is about 100,000 light years across.
+It is located at a distance of about 130 million light years from Earth, which, given its apparent dimensions, means that NGC 5982 is about 100,000 light years across.
 It was discovered by William Herschel on May 25, 1788.

 NGC 5982 has a kinematically decoupled nucleus, with its major axis being nearly perpendicular to the rotation of the galaxy.
 NGC 5982 features many shells in its envelope, nearly 26.
 The shells form circular arcs, with the further being located at a radius of 150 arcseconds along the major axis of the galaxy, while the innermost one lies 8 arcseconds off the nucleus.
 The shells and the kinematically decoupled nucleus are the result of the merger of the elliptical galaxy with a small elliptical galaxy.